Grant Herbert Logo

 When you have more intentionality, you can pick yourself up, dust yourself off, and keep moving forward.

+So, where do you need to be more intentional in your life?
 Let's make the shift from being scattered to being planned.

 Well, that's it from me for another week.
 Join me again next week as we continue this conversation around the 9 crucial shifts every leader needs to make by moving into the professional shifts.